 The Big-Box Efficiency Project evaluated the impacts of installing an integrated suite of precommercial energy efficiency technologies at an existing 134,733-square-foot, 24-year-old Walmart Supercenter in Southern California (Store 2292), with the goal of achieving greater than 20% savings in electric consumption at the site, in support of California and Walmart’s ambitious greenhouse gas reduction goals.

-With funding from the California Energy Commission, this multiyear project is a partnership between Walmart, Center for Sustainable Energy, Southern California Edison and other key participants.
-The test site is a Walmart Supercenter in the City of Covina, located about 20 miles east of Los Angeles within an area identified by the state as having disadvantaged communities.
+With funding from the California Energy Commission, this multiyear project was a partnership between Walmart, Center for Sustainable Energy, Southern California Edison and other key participants.

 This project is part of efforts to reduce energy use in large retail and commercial buildings and develop ways to help create a more stable electrical grid and meet the state’s carbon emission reduction goals.